Over a billion people suffer from some form of high blood pressure worldwide. That’s a staggering figure.

 Make the most of your lentils by making them the central piece of the dish or harnessing their heartiness to make some of your classic favorites such as this Lentil and Beet Meatballs with Pasta, Hearty High-Protein Lentil, Kidney Bean, and Chickpea Chili, Homemade Lentil Pasta, or this Heart-Healthy Burger.

 Magnesium is an incredibly important nutrient for a variety of health benefits.
 It’s hit the health scene with a bang recently, touting its ability to help with sleep.
 Yet, this wonderful nutrient is also excellent at lowering high blood pressure.
-While you can get magnesium from many plant-based foods, nuts top the list!
+At the same time, you can get magnesium from many plant-based foods, nuts top the list!
 On top of magnesium, nuts are filled with healthy fats, which help satiate.

 Walnuts are rich in oil, making them the perfect meat substitute in classic recipes.
 Of course, you can also simply throw a few raw nuts on top of your favorite salad or oats and be good to go!